Europe’s Future Revealed

 And the decree went forth that the wise men should be slain; and they sought Daniel and his fellows to be slain. … Then Daniel went in, and desired of the king that he would give him time, and that he would shew the king the interpretation.

-Daniel and his friends were also under the death sentence that the king pronounced on the wise men, so when he heard about it, he quickly went to the king to ask for more time.
+Daniel and his friends were also under the death sentence that the king had pronounced on the wise men, so when he heard about it, he quickly went to the king to ask for more time.

 What did Daniel do next?